Facts on ALD

 Figure 1: VLCFA that accumulate in ALD are mainly a result of long-chain fatty acid elongation.
 To maintain the tight balance in VLCFA homeostasis, excess amounts of VLCFA have to be degraded.
 VLCFA can only be degraded in peroxisomes.
 All cells of the body, except red blood cells, have peroxisomes.
 ALD is caused by mutations in the ABCD1 gene that produces the ALD protein (ALDP).
 ALDP functions as a transporter of VLCFA from the cytosol into the peroxisome.
 A deficiency in ALDP blocks this transport, which results in impaired degradation of VLCFA and a subsequent build-up of VLCFA in cells, tissues and organs.
 The enzymes that are required for the breakdown of VLCFA are present within the peroxisomes, but the VLCFA cannot reach them.

 ALD occurs all over the world and is observed across all ethnicities and geographies.
-The overall incidence of ALD is approximately 1 in 15.000 newborns.
+The overall prevalence of ALD is approximately 1 in 15.000 newborns.

 ALD is an X-linked disorder, which means that the ALD gene (its official name is ABCD1) is located on the X-chromosome.
 Men have one X-chromosome and one Y-chromosome (XY; Figure 2).
 When the father is carrying the defective ALD gene, there is no other X-chromosome for protection; therefore, he will experience ALD symptoms.
 Females have two X-chromosomes (XX; Figure 2).
 Females who carry the defective gene used to be referred to as “carriers” because it was thought that only a small percentage of these females would develop clinical symptoms.
 However, it is now clear that this is not the case.
 See below and the page (Females with ALD).
 The clinical symptoms in females are somewhat milder than in men, however, 80% of females with ALD do eventually develop symptoms.
 Therefore, the terminology “ALD carriers” is misleading, and should no longer be used.
 The most likely explanation for females developing a milder form of the disease is the presence of a normal copy of the ABCD1 gene on their other X-chromosome.
 It is thought that the presence of cells that express the healthy copy of the ABCD1 gene protects females with ALD from developing the brain variant (cerebral ALD).